Who is DCI Credit Services, Inc.?

 - DCI Credit Services, Inc. may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- DCI Credit Services must be honest about who they are and what they are trying to do.
+- DCI Credit Services must be honest about who they are and what they are attempting to do.
 They must notify you that they are a collection agency both orally and in writing.

 - DCI Credit Services cannot threaten to have you arrested, and they are not allowed to threaten to take legal action if they have no intention of doing so.